ShanerCoder/Catbank/README.md

 ## Updating Constants

-The host URL should be reflected `src\constants.js`
+The host URL should be reflected in `src\constants.js`

 .sample.env in Catbank/node-postgres should be renamed to .env